cdiamon/PagerMvvmApp/README.md

 **There is no need to build:**

 - Stylish UI, basic and readable is enough,
-- Navigation,
-- Caching,
+- Caching.
-- Write UI or unit tests.

 **User Interface**

-- The app should show a single view.
+- The app should show two views.
 - At launch, the app should show a loading spinner while it gets the data from the source.
 - When the data is fetched, the app should hide the loading spinner and show the recipes’ view.
 - Show the current date in “dd  MMM” format (20 Aug) with text size 18sp as a first element of the recipes list view.